Gutena/newsletter-block/readme.txt

 * This plugin is fully compatible with WordPress Version 5.8 and beyond and also compatible with any WordPress theme.

+## 🌐 Our Blocks

+If you like this plugin, consider exploring our other block plugins:

+🧱 [Post Featured Tag Block by Gutena](https://wordpress.org/plugins/post-featured-tag-block-by-gutena/) - Post Featured Tag Block use to add custom featured or new tag on post based on post date.

 ## 🌐 Our Products

 If you like this plugin, consider exploring our other themes and plugins: